 PayPal is a popular payment processor, but it isn't optimized for non-profits in the ways that Donorbox is.
 Here's a list of reasons why so many non-profits are using Donorbox to accept donations.
-The most notable downsides of using just Paypal are; donors cannot increase donation amounts or pause & resume recurring plans.
+The most notable downside of using just Paypal is that donors cannot increase donation amounts or pause and resume recurring plans.

 1. Donorbox Supports Weekly, Monthly, Quarterly, and Annual Recurring Donations

 Donations on PayPal are limited to one-time and monthly.
 For various reasons, not everyone can contribute on a monthly basis, and these limitations can often result in someone opting to donate to a cause just once.
 At Donorbox, we understand the need for more flexibility when it comes to recurring donations.
 That's why non-profits who opt to use our fundraising platform can accept one-time, weekly, monthly, and annual recurring donations.
 With Donorbox, recurring donors get their own Donor Login to manage their own donation plan.
 Donors can easily pause, cancel or resume donations, edit their card information, change a donation amount and even change the charge date of a donation.

 2. Best of Both Worlds: Pay by Card or PayPal

 Donorbox uses both Stripe and PayPal as its payment processors, meaning you can accept both Stripe and PayPal donations on our platform.
 Our donation forms also accept payment methods like Apple Pay, Google Pay, and ACH (eCheck).

 In your campaign editor, you can ask custom questions and give donors simple ways to respond.
 For example, ask donors to designate their funds to a particular cause or even ask if they'd like to volunteer.
 The choice is yours.

 In contrast, PayPal's donation forms cannot be customized this way.

 4. Ask Donors to Cover the Credit Card Processing Fee